rticommunity/connext-copilot/README.md

 # Welcome to Connext Copilot

-Connext Copilot brings the power of Connext AI to your IDE.
+**Connext Copilot** brings the power of Connext AI to your IDE.

-To install Connext Copilot and learn more, see [here.](https://marketplace.visualstudio.com/items?itemName=RTI.connext-vc-copilot)
+To install Connext Copilot and learn more, visit our VS Code Marketplace page, [here.](https://marketplace.visualstudio.com/items?itemName=RTI.connext-vc-copilot)